taylorpatterson-sc/sdi-foundation-Pokemon-Improvement-Project/README.md

 Note: All of the foundational knowledge you need to create this application can be found in your Learn content.

 Note: All pokeapi documentation is available at `https://pokeapi.co/`.

+Note: This work must be your own, not written by another, and not developed using AI.